Introducing Circle Eclipse: Meet Circle AI, Discover, Studios, and more

 • The lowdown on 7 strategies to drive engagement and build trust

-• Customer experience is made up of the interactions your member has with your community.
-These experiences can include in-person and virtual events, forum discussions, and earning dopamine rewards through community gamification.
+That's different from customer experience, which is made up of the interactions your member has with your community: in-person and virtual events, forum discussions, and earning dopamine rewards through community gamification.

 👉 Customer experience is the venue.
 Customer engagement is the crowd singing along.